Secretariat (horse): Honors, recognition, and legacy

-On October 16, 1999, in a ceremony conducted in the winner's circle at Keeneland Race Course in Lexington, the U.S. Postal Service honored Secretariat with a 33-cent postage stamp bearing his image.
-In 2005, Secretariat was featured in ESPN Classic's show Who's No. 1? in the episode "Greatest Sports Performances".
+The stamp is among those listed in the Smithsonian Institution's record of exhibitions called, "Trailblazers and Trendsetters: Art of the Stamp: Sports."
+The description about the Secretariat stamp reads as follows: “Affectionately known as "Big Red," Secretariat was a sturdy, chestnut-colored thoroughbred who made his racing debut on July 4, 1972.
+He won five contests that year and was named Horse of the Year.
+In 1973, Secretariat became the first horse in 25 years to win the coveted Triple Crown.
+In May of that year, he ran the Kentucky Derby in less than two minutes, the fastest finish ever recorded at the prestigious race.
+The colt then went on to win the Preakness Stakes and, in June, the Belmont Stakes, which he won by a triumphant 31 lengths.”
+The description includes this information about the artwork: “Artist: Kazuhiko Sano; Art Director: Howard Paine; Medium: Acrylic on Gesso Board; and Year of Issue: 1999.”
+The painted image looks like an exact copy of the painting on the cover of the June 11, 1973 (Vol. 101, No. 24) issue of TIME Magazine.
+The stamp was in a collection called Celebrate the Century (1970).
+Issued on November 18, 1999, the Secretariat stamp is on the left side of the third row of the sheet of 15 stamps celebrating the 1970s entitled: Bicentennial, Watergate, and Earth Day.More HonorsIn 2005, Secretariat was featured in ESPN Classic's show Who's No. 1? in the episode "Greatest Sports Performances."
 He was the only nonhuman on the list, with his run at Belmont ranking second behind Wilt Chamberlain's 100-point game.
 On May 2, 2007, Secretariat was inducted into the Kentucky Athletic Hall of Fame, marking the first time an animal received this honor.
 In 2013, Secretariat was inducted into the Canadian Horse Racing Hall of Fame in honor of his victory in the Canadian International 40 years earlier.
 Secretariat was also the focus of a 2013 segment of 60 Minutes Sports.
-In March 2016, Secretariat's Triple Crown victory was rated #13 in the Sports Illustrated listing of the 100 Greatest Moments in Sports History.

-Due to Secretariat's enduring popularity, Chenery remained a prominent figure in racing and a powerful advocate for thoroughbred aftercare and veterinary research until her death in 2017.
+In March 2016, Secretariat's Triple Crown victory was rated #13 in the Sports Illustrated listing of the 100 Greatest Moments in Sports History.Vox Populi Award and Healing HorsesDue to Secretariat's enduring popularity, Chenery remained a prominent figure in racing and a powerful advocate for thoroughbred aftercare and veterinary research until her death in 2017.
 In 2004, the Maker's Mark Secretariat Center, dedicated to reschooling former racehorses and matching them to new homes, opened at the Kentucky Horse Park.
 In 2010, Chenery developed the Secretariat Vox Populi ("voice of the people") Award, which is voted for by racing fans.
 It is intended to acknowledge "the horse whose popularity and racing excellence best resounded with the American public and gained recognition for thoroughbred racing."
 The consideration of the racing fan's engagement is what distinguishes the Vox Populi award from others.
 The first honoree in 2010 was Zenyatta, that year's Horse of the Year, while the second award went to Rapid Redux, a former claimer who went on to win 22 consecutive races at smaller racetracks.
 Paynter received the 2012 award for his battle with laminitis, the same condition that led to Secretariat's death.
-"Paynter's popularity stems from his ability to battle and exceed expectations, making him the perfect choice as the recipient of this year's Vox Populi Award", said Chenery.
+"Paynter's popularity stems from his ability to battle and exceed expectations, making him the perfect choice as the recipient of this year's Vox Populi Award," said Chenery.
 "After seeing firsthand the devastating effects of this disease, I am even more convinced that the industry must continue to diligently fight laminitis.
-The progress we have made to date clearly benefited Paynter—a beautiful colt with a tremendous spirit."

-The Secretariat Stakes was created in 1974 to honor his appearance at Arlington Park in 1973.
-The Meadow, the farm at which he was born, was listed on the National Register of Historic Places.
-It is now known as The Meadow Historic District.
+The progress we have made to date clearly benefited Paynter—a beautiful colt with a tremendous spirit."More MemorialsVarious states and localities have also honored Secretariat.
+According to ESPN, 263 roads in the United States are named after him, more than any other athlete.
+Secretariat Drive is the most common option.
+In Illinois, the Secretariat Stakes was created in 1974 to honor his appearance at Arlington Park in 1973.
+In honor of Secretariat and Kentucky's horse racing history, the University of Kentucky football uniforms incorporate blue-and-white checkers reminiscent of the silks of Meadow Stable.